swift-nav/screening_questions/questions.md

 # Swift Navigation Application Questions

 You've reached this page from http://jobs.lever.co/swift-nav.
-As part of submitting your application form, please include an answer to this question.
+As part of submitting your application form, please answer the question below that corresponds to the role you are applying for.

 ## Software, Product, and Embedded Engineering Candidates